ClaytonWas/AI_Powered_Biodiversity_Monitoring_System/README.md

 - [Pricing](#pricing)

 # Overview
 In partnership with Microsoft Azure, we envision an innovative initiative to drive positive change through the creation of an Advanced Biodiversity Monitoring System for National Parks.
 This transformative system revolves around the deployment of a state-of-the-art robot, seamlessly integrated with Azure's cutting-edge photo identification AI and image recognition technologies.
-This solution will empower change by autonomously navigating through national park areas, capturing and analyzing images to meticulously monitor and understand the shifts in biodiversity over time.
-Together, we aim to harness the power of technology to inspire transformative actions and foster a sustainable, data-driven approach to conservation and environmental stewardship.
+This solution will empower change by autonomously navigating through ecologically important areas, capturing and analyzing images to monitor and understand the shifts in biodiversity over time.

+Environmental sustainability is vital to the understanding and protection of ecosystems.
+In many areas, there is limited time and a proportionally low amount qualified researchers for proper and extensive to be possible.
+Ecosystem interactions are currently done in two major ways: generalized data over time, specific ecosystem interactions.

+Both of these methods are often unable to explain or account for ecological changes without lengthy data collection and analysis, or significant periods of time required between observations.

 ### Use case
 The following are some key use cases for the *AI-Powered Biodiversity Monitoring System*